 Clinical Coding Education FAQs

-Find answers to clinical coding education FAQs, including customised on-site training and Resolutions’ Day Surgery Coding Course.
+Find answers to clinical coding education FAQs, including customised on-site training and Resolutions’ Day Hospital Coding Course.

 Our training courses and customised packages represent additional products in their own right, and can be delivered on-site or remotely according to your needs.

-Who can attend the Day Surgery Coding Course?
+Who can enrol in the Day Hospital Coding Course (DHCC)?

 How long does the course take?